OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-14.md

 ## 1 Samuel 14:29

-Then Jonathan said, “My father has troubled the land.
+Then Jonathan remarked, “My father has brought trouble to the land.
 See how my eyes have brightened because I tasted a little of this honey.

 ## 1 Samuel 14:30